8 Signs Your Dog Could Have Dementia

 Your dog is becoming more aggressive

 According to the IAABC, dogs with dementia can become aggressive toward people or other pets they know, possibly because they no longer recognize them.
+On the flip side, these are sure signs that your dog is happy.

 Your dog has accidents in the house